 The helmet from Olszówka can be easily assigned to helmets of the so-called Black Mound type, as suggested by Papakin (2017; 2019; et al. 2017), or Kirpičnikov type II (Kirpičnikov 1958; 1971; 2008; 2009).
 In the total number of approximately 70 pieces and fragments from the area from Poland to the Urals, from Novgorod to Bulgaria and the North Caucasus, the helmet is one of the best preserved specimens of this type and some of its iron parts are extremely beneficial for the study of this type.

 The construction of the dome can be assessed in all respects as standard and non-deviating from a series of helmets with a gilded cover.
 The only minor feature that distinguishes the Olszówka helmet is the engraved lines between the rivets connecting the segments.
-We did not record similar lines in the set, but we must add that many helmets have never been professionally researched (they are in a very damaged condition, were destroyed during the wars or ended up in private collections).
+Similar lines are not typical for the material in the known corpus, but we must add that many helmets have never been professionally researched (they are in a very damaged condition, were destroyed during the wars or ended up in private collections).
 We can say for sure the same lines are visible at Gorzuchy helmet (Bocheński 1930: Tabl.
 I, Ryc.
 1-2) and it seems from the photos that the helmet from Groß Friedrichsberg (Gaerte 1923; Gaerte1924a: 135-141; Gaerte 1924) could potentially have the same feature.
 The preserved socket is a rare find in the corpus of Black Mound helmets and in general it can be said that the height and shape of the socket put the discussed helmet among typical specimens, but due to the small number of preserved sockets the search for parallels is limited – similar are known from the Black Mound (Kovalenko et al. 2020), Groß Friedrichsberg, Babrujsk (Ovsejčik 2021), Gorzuchy and unknown Russian site (Kirpičnikov 2009: 6-8, Рис.
 1-4).
 The analogies from Groß Friedrichsberg and Gorzuchy tell us that there may originally been a gilded plate between the rings, which had a contrasting effect to the silver base of the socket.
-An organic plume was inserte into the hole of the socket, but it is not possible to prove that the hole was covered with a cap, similarly to the helmets from the Black Mound and Andreyevskaya Shchel (Novichichin 2008).
+An organic plume was inserted into the hole of the socket, but it is not possible to prove that the hole was covered with a cap, similarly to the helmets from the Black Mound and Andreyevskaya Shchel (Novichichin 2008).

 Helmet from Groß Friedrichsberg.
 Source: Bocheński 1930: Tabl.
 III.